maemreyo/finhome/docs/supabase_setup_guide.md

     )
 );

+-- Loan terms - users can access terms for their plans CREATE POLICY "Users can access own loan terms" ON loan_terms FOR ALL USING (
+    financial_plan_id IN (
+        SELECT id FROM financial_plans WHERE user_id = auth.uid()
+    )
+);

+-- User properties - users can only access their own properties CREATE POLICY "Users can manage own properties" ON user_properties FOR ALL USING (auth.uid() = user_id);

+-- Property favorites - users can only access their own favorites CREATE POLICY "Users can manage own favorites" ON property_favorites FOR ALL USING (auth.uid() = user_id);

+-- User activities - users can only view their own activities CREATE POLICY "Users can view own activities" ON user_activities FOR SELECT USING (auth.uid() = user_id);

+-- Contact submissions - users can view their own submissions, admins can view all CREATE POLICY "Users can view own submissions" ON contact_submissions FOR SELECT USING (auth.uid() = user_id);
+CREATE POLICY "Users can create submissions" ON contact_submissions FOR INSERT WITH CHECK (true);

 -- Subscriptions - users can only access their own subscription CREATE POLICY "Users can view own subscription" ON subscriptions FOR SELECT USING (auth.uid() = user_id);
 CREATE POLICY "Service role can manage subscriptions" ON subscriptions FOR ALL USING (auth.jwt() ->> 'role' = 'service_role');